SNP: Mundell should quit after Brexit ‘power grab by backdoor’

 The Scottish Parliament has already voted against giving its formal consent to the Withdrawal Bill, with SNP, Labour, Green and Lib Dem MSPs united in this stance.

+Bruce Crawford, the convener of Holyrood’s Constitution Committee, has now called for the Scottish Secretary to come before MSPs “as a matter of urgency” in the wake of Tuesday’s vote in the commons.

-Mr Blackford said: “We’re in new territory, we had the ludicrous situation yesterday where the House of Commons has voted through a power grab against the Scottish Parliament, and let’s remind ourselves that the Scottish Parliament voted overwhelmingly not to give consent to the Withdrawal Bill because we could not consent to a situation that for the first time since devolution was ushered in, Westminster in effect was taking back control over devolved matters.”
+Meanwhile Mr Blackford said: “We’re in new territory, we had the ludicrous situation yesterday where the House of Commons has voted through a power grab against the Scottish Parliament, and let’s remind ourselves that the Scottish Parliament voted overwhelmingly not to give consent to the Withdrawal Bill because we could not consent to a situation that for the first time since devolution was ushered in, Westminster in effect was taking back control over devolved matters.”

 He insisted what had happened in the Commons was a “democratic outrage”, adding: “Without debate, without the voices of Scottish MPs being heard, the government pushed through these amendments to rip out the powers from the Scottish Parliament.